Scheduled MonumentsEnglandSmall cairn north east of large cairn on Hawksworth Moor

 What is Small cairn north east of large cairn on Hawksworth Moor?

-Small cairn north east of large cairn on Hawksworth Moor is a Bronze Age funerary monument located in Yorkshire, England.
+Small cairn north east of large cairn on Hawksworth Moor is a Bronze Age burial monument located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010354.

 Who is responsible for protecting Small cairn north east of large cairn on Hawksworth Moor?